 8.0 Other Resources

-Employers are encouraged to contact the Section by calling 737-255-4300 or writing to the Section’s Health Communication and Community Engagement Group at Post Office Box 149347, MC 1873, Austin, Texas 78714 for information, pamphlets and other educational materials.
+Employers may contact hivstd.policy@dshs.texas.gov for information, pamphlets, and other educational materials.
 Employers may call 2-1-1 for information about education resources in the local community.
-Information and educational materials may also be obtained by referring to the Section's website.
+Information and educational materials are also available on the Section's website.
 The Section's website includes links to local HIV/STD service agencies and all Section policies.

 9.0 Revision History